amni/SMSmart/backend/README.md

 ```

 ##### 4) Sending Post Requests
-**Paramaters**
+**Parameters**
 - Body - User Query
 - From - User Phone Number
 - Wifi - Include a true boolean

 **Response**
 ```
 {"results": "a^Cat^The domestic cat (Felis catus or Felis silvestris catus) is a small, usually furry, domesticated, and carnivorous mammal.
 It is often called a housecat when kept as an indoor pet, or simply a cat when there is no need to distinguish it from other felids and felines.
-Cats are often valued by humans for companionship, and their ability to hunt vermin and household pests."
+Cats are often valued by humans for companionship, and their ability to hunt vermin and household pests."}
-}
 ```

-### Version 0.1
+### Version 0.2
-*last updated 12/14/14*
+*last updated 12/17/14*